MaterializeInc/materialize/doc/user/content/sql/timelines.md

 ## Default Timeline

 - [CDC sources][cdc-sources] default to their own individual timeline, and cannot be joined with any other source (even other CDC sources).
-- All other sources (and all tables) use the system timeline.
+- User sources user tables use the user timeline.
+- (System catalog)[/sql/system-catalog] objects use the catalog timeline.

 ## User Timelines